mperignon/2016-02-04-Flagstaff/lessons/sqlite/02-sort-dup.md

 > ## Finding Distinct Dates {.challenge}
 >
-> Write a query that selects distinct dates from the `Visited` table.
+> Write a query that selects unique dates from the `Visited` table and sorts them in ascending order.

 > ## Displaying Full Names {.challenge}
 >